We first published a version of this blog in June of 2021.

 The Climate Action Plan is Vermont’s chance to pause, reflect, and experiment with bold solutions that work for everyone.
 CLF is working hard to ensure that the plan seizes this unique moment in Vermont’s history.
 But we can’t do it without your help.

 - Make your comment personal and tell your story.
 You do not need to be an “expert” to make an impact!
 Let the Council know why you care and share your hopes and dreams for Vermont’s future.
-Do you have photos, art, reports, or other supporting documentation?
-You can attach materials to your comment.
+You can attach reports, photos and other materials to your comment to support your story.

 - Check out this website to learn more about the Climate Council and the areas of focus for each subcommittee.